Keene State awards several categories of grants and scholarships that don’t have to be repaid.

 Federal Grants and State Aid Programs

-The Federal Supplemental Educational Opportunity Grant, is a federal grant available to undergraduates demonstrating exceptional financial need.
-Exceptional financial need is defined as those students with the lowest expected family contribution who will also receive a Pell Grant in that year.
-Eligibility is determined by the Financial Aid Office based upon analysis of the FAFSA.
+The Federal Supplemental Educational Opportunity Grant, is a federal grant available to undergraduate students demonstrating exceptional financial need.
+Exceptional financial need is defined as those students with the lowest Student Aid Index (SAI) who will also receive a Pell Grant in that year.
+Students are automatically considered when they file the FAFSA each year.
+Eligibility is determined by the Student Financial Services Office based upon analysis of the FAFSA each year.
 The average FSEOG award at Keene State is $600.

 NH State Grant Programs